 Trading involves countless repetitive tasks done over and over.
 Automations efficiently execute those activities for me.

-Automations are instruction manuals for a bot that tell it what to do and when.
+Automations are the instruction manual for a bot that tell it what to do and when.
 Bot automations move through a framework of decision criteria in a logical progression.
 You can build automations to run continuously, on a defined schedule, or at the push of a button.
-There are three automation types:
+There are two automation types:

 Automations include decision recipes.
 Decision recipes are the set of instructions a bot follows to determine yes and no answers.
 For example, the bot can check if a ticker symbol is above or below a moving average, what the IV rank is, when expiration is, and much more.
 There are dozens of recipes to choose from.